ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 - Refactor between simple and polymorphic variants
 - Choose to use polymorphic variant when really needed

-### Variants and Polymorphism
+### A Note on Simple Variants and Polymorphism

 The type expression `'a list` does not designate a single type; it designates a family of types, basically all the types that can be created by substituing an actual type to type variable `'a`.
 The type expressions `int list`, `bool option list`, or `(float -> float) list list` are real types.
 They're actual members of the family `'a list`.
+Types are intended to have inhabitants, type families don't.
 The identifiers `list`, `option`, and others are type operators.
 Just like functions, they take parameters.
 Although these parameters are not values, they are types.
-The result isn't a value but a type, too.
-Therfore, simple variants are polymorphic, but not in the same sense as polymorphic variants.
+Their results aren't values but types, too.
+Therefore, simple variants are polymorphic, but not in the same sense as polymorphic variants.
 - Simple variants have [parametric poymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism)
 - Polymorphic variants have a form of [structural polymorphism](https://en.wikipedia.org/wiki/Structural_type_system)